-To get a better understanding of DNS, you may find these URLs about Host Names
+To get a better understanding of DNS, you should review the following articles on the Microsoft web site about Host Names useful.

 Summary:This article provides an overview of the Domain Name System (DNS) in the Microsoft Windows 2000 operating system, including a discussion on the relationship between DNS and the Active Directory service.

 Summary: MSDN Library - Windows CE Documentation - Communication Services.
 Excerpt: Host Name Resolution Using a DNS Server To make host name resolution scaleable and centrally manageable, IP address mappings for fully-qualified domain names (FQDNs) are stored on DNS servers.